Virginia HOA Laws

 An HOA cannot evict a homeowner or a tenant of a homeowner unless expressly authorized in the governing documents.
 The HOA also does not have the power to force a homeowner to evict their tenant.
 However, the HOA may have other powers or restrictions about rental properties in its governing documents.

-Can an HOA Enter Your Property in Virginia?
+Can an HOA Enter a Homeowner’s Property in Virginia?

-In Virginia there is no provision in the law that allows an HOA to enter your property.
-However, most governing documents contain a provision allowing an HOA to enter your home as reasonably necessary to maintain common elements or shared utilities.
+In Virginia there is no provision in the law that allows an HOA to enter a homeowner’s property.
+However, most governing documents contain a provision allowing an HOA to enter the homeowner’s house as reasonably necessary to maintain the units, common elements, or shared utilities.

-Common elements are the shared spaces in and around your house that are collectively owned by the HOA, such as a pool.
+Units are solely used by the property owners, but have certain spaces that require maintenance by the HOA, such as balconies.
+Common elements are the shared spaces in and around a house that are collectively owned by the HOA, such as a pool.
 Shared utilities may include water or sewage that are provided directly through the HOA.

-Except in the case of an emergency, the HOA must generally give prior notice before entering your property.
+Except in the case of an emergency, the HOA must generally give prior notice before entering the homeowner’s property.
 Typically, an HOA will give 1-2 weeks’ notice, but notice requirements are determined by the governing documents.

-Where Do I File a Complaint Against my HOA in Virginia?
+Where Do Homeowners File Complaints Against Their HOA in Virginia?

 The venue for filing a Complaint against an HOA in Virginia depends on the complaint.